 In the final instalment of the War On Waste program, presenter Craig Reucassel explores the environmental impact of two national obsessions – coffee and fashion.
 He takes a closer look at fast fashion to see the scale of the environmental damage it inflict, not just on a national level, but on a global scale.

-Here’s what we learn in this final episode:
+Here’s what we learned in this final episode:

 - Australians throw out 6,000 kilograms (six tonnes) of clothing and textiles every 10 minutes

-- Fast fashion is characterised as high volume, low margin, fast paced, cheap items and hence the term ‘fast’ fashion
+- Fast fashion is characterised by high volume, low margin, fast-paced, cheap items and hence the term ‘fast’ fashion

-- One cotton t-shirt can use up 2,700 litres of water to produce it which can otherwise quench the thirst of one person for three years
+- To make one t-shirt uses up to 2,700 litres of water which can otherwise quench the thirst of one person for three years

 - Not all clothes donated to charity are able to be on-sold.
 Only 1-2 percent can be sold in its retail stores; a large percentage is exported to other countries, 10 percent sold to mechanics as industrial rags and about 30 percent is sent to landfill